chealeanpenhchakrith/Green-IT-Project/README.md

 Once logged in user can view its information as well as the products he added to sell and can remove it User can also disconnect from his account

+To run the database, you need to type in the terminal "npm run dev" in order to access to all the functionalities

 View Cart Page:

 User can view its own cart and can interact by removing items from its cart or checkout all of his items